nystudio107/seomatic/README.md

 ### 1.1.37 -- 2016.09.08

 * [Fixed] The Settings template now works with Craft < 2.5
+* [Fixed] Fixed a regression that would cause php errors on the settings pages on PHP < 5.5
 * [Improved] Updated the README.md

 ### 1.1.36 -- 2016.09.07